Flowintent / proof

 Generated source can change when the visual circuit changes.
 Treat source snapshots used for a run as evidence artifacts rather than mutable draft text.

-Cloning public shares or templates should create a new owner-scoped record.
+Cloning public shares or templates creates a new owner-scoped record (POST /api/workflows/{id}/duplicate).
 It must not carry private provider credentials, billing state, admin notes, or original user secrets.

-Imports should validate circuit operations and generated source before a run can be routed.
+Imports validate circuit operations before a run can be routed; generated source is re-derived from those operations rather than imported as text.

 Learn the product language behind workflows, blocks, generated code, provider routing, runs, evidence, and learning records.